rbuerki/compare_data_from_the_command_line/README.md

 | -l_2, --load_params_2 | Load params for file at path_2     |
 | -i, --index_col       | Name of column to be used as index |

 Note: The optional load params have to be passed as single key-value-pairs in string format, each of them separatly for the respective dataframe.
+You can pass all the args that are accepted by [pandas.read_csv](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_csv.html).

 A full example can look as follows: